coshinen/blog/pages/quotes.md

 > Paul Graham, [What You'll Wish You'd Known](http://www.paulgraham.com/hs.html){:target="_blank"}:
 > * Fouls happen.
 The thing to do when you get fouled is not to lose your cool.
 > Just keep playing.
-> * Your life doesn't have to be shaped by admissions officers.
-It could be
-> shaped by your own curiosity.
-It is for all ambitious adults.
-And you don't
-> have to wait to start.
-In fact, you don't have to wait to be an adult.
-There's
-> no switch inside you that magically flips when you turn a certain age or
+> * There's no switch inside you that magically flips when you turn a certain
-> graduate from some institution.
-You start being an adult when you decide to
+> age or graduate from some institution.
+You start being an adult when you
-> take responsibility for your life.
+> decide to take responsibility for your life.
 You can do that at any age.

 > Steve Jobs, [Text of Steve Jobs' Commencement address (2005)](https://news.stanford.edu/2005/06/14/jobs-061505){:target="_blank"}:
 > * Your time is limited, so don't waste it living someone else's life.
 Don't be